OnTheFenceDevelopment/PersonalEncryptorCLI/README.md

 | | output | The output path (and filename) where the decrypted file will be written to, if the folder does not exist it will be created

 #### Usage ####
-To decyrpt an 'encrypted packet' JSON file using the sender's PUBLIC key and recipient's PRIVATE key, use the following command (replacing the appropriate paths)
+To decyrpt an 'encrypted packet' JSON file using the sender's PUBLIC key and recipient's PRIVATE key, use the following command using the appropriate file paths (note that this is a single line command)

 `C:\> PersonalEncryptorCLI decryptfile --pathtopacket C:\Users\Bob\MyData\TextFile.json --senderkeypath C:\Users\Bob\MyKeys\AlicePublicKey.xml --recipientkeypath C:\Users\Bob\MyKeys\BobPrivateKey.xml --output C:\Users\Bob\MyData\OutputFile.pdf`